alanmdz/coin-rolls/README.md

 # coin-rolls
+For E-Commerce C

-Coin rolls program to calculate how many quarter, dime, nickel, and penny rolls are needed for a given whole number of dollars.
+Simple coin roll program to calculate how many quarter, dime, nickel, and penny rolls are needed for a given whole number of dollars.
 Implemented using HTML and JavaScript.